vivi-mar/spectralEEG_preterm/README.md

 # spectralEEG_preterm
-.mat pipeline to perform basic artifact rejection and EEG spectral analysis - parameters have been set for neonatalEEG
+.mat pipelines to perform basic artifact rejection and EEG spectral analysis - parameters have been set for neonatal EEG

 ## Algorithms
-Basic filtering and artifact rejection
+- Basic filtering and artifact rejection

-Spectral analysis
+- Spectral analysis